-You may have been accepted on to the programme on the basis of previous studies in actuarial science at a university that does not have an accreditation agreement or exemptions from the UK actuarial profession.
-Your previous study may, possibly, be accepted by the profession for the purpose of granting exemption from some of the Core Principle subjects.
+You may have been accepted on to the programme on the basis of previous studies in actuarial science at a university that does not have an accreditation agreement or exemptions from the UK actuarial profession (Institute and faculty of Actuaries - IFoA).
+Your previous study may, possibly, be accepted by the IFoA for the purpose of granting exemption from some of the Core Principles subjects.
 However, it should be noted that it is not possible for us to decide whether the previous study is sufficient for an exemption from the corresponding professional actuarial subject - these exemption decisions can be taken only by the IFoA and then only after you have joined the IFoA.